apache/tvm/docs/dev/relay_bring_your_own_codegen.rst

     macro_stream << ");";
     func_decl_.push_back(macro_stream.str());

 As can be seen, we push the generated code to class member variables ``func_decl_``.
-It means after we finish traversing the entire subgraph, we have collected all required function declarations and the only thing we need to do is writing them out to be compiled.
-The rest implementations of ``VisitExpr_(const CallNode* call)`` also follow this concept.
+It means after we finish traversing the entire subgraph, we have collected all required function declarations and the only thing we need to do is having them compiled by GCC.
+The rest implementation of ``VisitExpr_(const CallNode* call)`` also follow this concept.

 **2. Generate the function call**